r0bfr/DiceWeb/UwpCppApp/README.md

 - Open the **DiceWebSampleApps.sln** in Visual Studio
 - Associate the **UwpCppApp** project with your store account
   - Select the project in the Solution Explorer
-  - Select menu Project -> Publish -> Associate app with the store ...
+  - Select menu Project -> Store -> Associate app with the Store ...
     - Make sure to log in under the account where the package will be uploaded.
     - If the app has not already been created in Partner Center, you can reserve the name first.
 - Configure **DiceSettings.json**